Inclusive Pathways Towards Climate-Resilient WASH in Bangladesh

 Dewan Muhammad Shoaib, Research Investigator, International Centre for Diarrhoeal Disease Research, Bangladesh

-Water for Women is proud to be partnering with the London School of Hygiene and Tropical Medicine, World Vision Australia, World Vision Bangladesh and the International Centre for Diarrhoeal Disease Research, Bangladesh for this important research work.
+Water for Women is proud to have partnered with the London School of Hygiene and Tropical Medicine, World Vision Australia, World Vision Bangladesh and the International Centre for Diarrhoeal Disease Research, Bangladesh for this important research work.

 Feature photo: A person with disability accesses an inclusive toilet (World Vision / Proshanto Roy)